 That means it’s up to you to create a benefits package that takes care of you and your loved ones.
-Here are some personal insurance must-haves that can help protect you and those you care about.
+Here are some personal freelancer insurance must-haves that can help protect you and those you care about.

-Thankfully, you have some options:
+Thankfully, you have some health insurance options:

-- COBRA extends the same health coverage from your employer for a specific length of time after a qualifying life event, such as quitting or termination.
-However, you may be responsible for paying up to 102% of the plan’s premium.
+- COBRA coverage extends the same health coverage from your employer for a specific length of time after a qualifying life event, such as quitting or termination.
+However, you may be responsible for paying up to 102% of the health plan’s premium.

 - You may convert your existing group coverage into individual coverage if you qualify for a special enrollment period (like quitting your job).